 - Whisk together cornstarch, salt and pepper.
 Add chicken and toss to coat.

-- Have all your components ready to go, and then heat 1 tablespoon of vegetable oil in a large non-stick pan or wok.
+- Have all your components ready to go, and then heat 1 tbsp of vegetable oil in a large non-stick pan or wok.
 Cook the chicken in batches (add fresh oil each time) until the chicken is golden brown on both sides and almost cooked through.
 Transfer to a bowl until all the chicken has been browned.

 - Toss in cashews and scallions.
 Stir to combine and warm.